Malay-dev/spotify-x-ani-oke/README.md

 ```
 ### Installation

-_Below are the instructions to setup the project locally , don't forget to Cd to the respective folders mentioned._
+_Below are the instructions to setup the project locally , don't forget to cd to the respective folders mentioned._

 1. Create a Spotify Developer Account, and generate the Client Secret and Client ID then Set Redirect URI - http://localhost:3000
 2. Clone the repo